 Making HR More Fulfilling

 Perhaps the biggest benefit of HR automation is the ability to offload many of the small, repetitive tasks that those in the HR space perform on a daily basis.
-By reducing the necessary but intellectually unengaging tasks that need to be performed on a regular basis, HR professionals can take on tasks that are more interesting and fulfilling, such as strategy or face-to-face time with others in the organization.
+By utilizing AI in HR to reduce the necessary but intellectually unengaging tasks that need to be performed on a regular basis, HR professionals can take on tasks that are more interesting and fulfilling, such as strategy or face-to-face time with others in the organization.

 In his book “Deep Work,” Cal Newport discusses how humans that are constantly distracted by unproductive tasks are less happy, while those that are allowed the time and energy to focus on initiatives that they find more interesting/engaging tend to be happier.

 When HR professionals enjoy their work and more engaged, it helps set the tone throughout the organization, improving overall employee engagement, and enriching an organization’s culture.

 Giving HR Specialists More Time to be Human

 HR is changing from a more transactional to transformational department, with a greater emphasis on strategy and cross-departmental knowledge.
 At the same time, HR professionals have a growing list of responsibilities and areas of focus, with limited time budgets.
 Some of these areas of focus include: